Round a Number to 2 Decimal Places | JavaScript

 Round to 2 decimal places in JavaScript

-When the rounded number is increased, then the given number is said to be rounded up, whereas, if the rounded number is decreased, then it is said to be rounded down.
+When the rounded number is larger than the original, the given number is considered rounded up.
+Conversely, if the rounded number is smaller, it is considered rounded down.